A Minute With: Jane Fonda on learning from the young comic set

-LOS ANGELES (Reuters) - Actress Jane Fonda says one of the blessings of growing older is that “you learn what you can and can’t do” and she freely admits she doesn’t have what it takes to do comedy improv.
+LOS ANGELES, Sept 19 (Reuters) - Actress Jane Fonda says one of the blessings of growing older is that “you learn what you can and can’t do” and she freely admits she doesn’t have what it takes to do comedy improv.

 Fonda has 55 years in the business and two best actress Oscars on her shelf for 1978’s “Coming Home” and 1972’s “Klute.”